Row and Column in Blazor Pivot Table Component

 NOTE

-In RTL mode, user can click and drag the left edge of the header cell to resize the column.
+In right-to-left (RTL) mode, users should click and drag the left edge of the header cell to resize the column.

 @using Syncfusion.Blazor.PivotView